3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Experimental Setup

 Thomson Scattering was implemented through a Q-switched 1J 532nm Nd:YAG probe laser (EKSPLA NL310) with a pulse width of 4 ns.
-The laser's polarization is rotated to 45° (with respect to the horizontal) using a $\lambda/2$ waveplate, which is focused on the center of the A-K gap at a height of 8 mm from the cathode using a 1500 mm converging lens.
-After this, the laser pulse enters the chamber through a Brewster window which also is rotated 45° (with respect to the horizontal).
+The laser's polarization was rotated to 45° (with respect to the horizontal) using a $\lambda/2$ waveplate, and then the laser passed through a 1500 mm converging lens and it entered the chamber through a Brewster window which was also rotated by 45° (with respect to the horizontal) in order to maximize the laser energy that enters the chamber.
+After this, the laser beam passed through the midpoint of the column at a height of 8 mm from the cathode (A-K gap of 16 mm), and the scattered light was collected and transmitted to the spectrometers.
 The axial velocity of a magnetized Gas-puff has yet to be experimentally measured, and some simulations suggest that it can be fairly large \cite{seyler2020, kumar2009}.
 Therefore, in order to accurately measure the dynamics and the energetics of the pinch, 3 bundles of fibers positioned at 90° from the probing laser were used; 2 bundles positioned in the geographical north and south of the chamber looking at the plasma diametrically on opposite sides, and another bundle placed at the bottom of the chamber looking under the plasma in the axial direction.
-Each of these bundles consists of 25 lineally arranged fibers of 200 $\mu$m in diameter, each separated by 200 $\mu$m, and all bundles collected the scattered laser light using a convex achromatic lens (100 mm focal length) and a linear polarizer.
+Each of these bundles consists of 25 linearly arranged fibers of 200 $\mu$m in diameter, each separated by 300 $\mu$m, and all bundles collected the scattered laser light using a convex achromatic lens (100 mm focal length, 2.1 magnification) and a linear polarizer.
+The laser's polarization described earlier had to be rotated 45° in order to ensure that all bundles receive the same signal strength \cite{froula}.